ImplFerris/pico-pico/src/ultrasonic/code.md

 ```

 ### Step 3: Calculate Distance
+To calculate the distance, we need to use the pulse width.
+The pulse width tells us how long it took for the ultrasonic waves to travel to an obstacle and return.
+Since the pulse represents the round-trip time, we divide it by 2 to account for the journey to the obstacle and back.

-Using the measured time, calculate the distance to the object.
-The speed of sound in air is approximately 0.0343 cm/µs.
+The speed of sound in air is approximately 0.0343 cm per microsecond.
+By multiplying the time (in microseconds) by this value and dividing by 2, we obtain the distance to the obstacle in centimeters.

 ```rust
 let distance = time_passed as f64 * 0.0343 / 2.0;
 ```

-### Step 3: Calculate Distance
+### Step 4: PWM Duty cycle for LED
-Finally, adjust the LED brightness based on the distance.
-If the distance is below a certain threshold (e.g., 30 cm), increase the brightness proportionally; otherwise, turn off the LED.
+Finally, we adjust the LED brightness based on the measured distance.

+The duty cycle percentage is calculated using our own logic, you can modify it to suit your needs.
+When the object is closer than 30 cm, the LED brightness will increase.
+The closer the object is to the ultrasonic module, the higher the calculated ratio will be, which in turn adjusts the duty cycle.
+This results in the LED brightness gradually increasing as the object approaches the sensor.

 ```rust
 let duty_cycle = if distance < 30.0 {